Data-Driven Safety Certificates of Infinite Networks with Unknown Models and Interconnection Topologies

-In the data-driven literature, several studies have also addressed the challenge posed by dynamical systems with unknown mathematical models.
+\textbf{Previous data-driven studies.} In the data-driven literature, several studies have also addressed the challenge posed by dynamical systems with unknown mathematical models.
 Existing findings encompass safety verification of unknown complex systems~\citep{fan2019data}, stability certificates for unknown switched linear systems \citep{kenanian2019data}, and the construction of barrier certificates for unknown discrete- and continuous-time systems~\citep{nejati2023formal}.
-While these works yield remarkable results, their methods are tailored to \emph{monolithic} systems and do not scale to large-scale networks—particularly those with infinitely many subsystems.
-Applying these approaches to interconnected networks leads to computational complexity that grows \emph{exponentially} with the network size, making them intractable for large or infinite networks (cf. the case studies in \citep{nejati2023formal}, which are limited to systems of at most two dimensions).
-In contrast, our proposed framework handles large-scale networks with a countably infinite number of subsystems while improving the computational complexity \emph{from exponential to linear} with respect to the number of subsystems.
+While these works yield remarkable results, their methods are tailored to \emph{monolithic} systems and do not scale to large-scale networks, particularly those with infinitely many subsystems.
+Applying these approaches to interconnected networks leads to computational complexity that typically grows exponentially with the network size, making them intractable for large or infinite networks (cf. the case studies by \cite{nejati2023formal}, which are limited to systems of at most two dimensions).
+In contrast, our proposed framework handles large-scale networks with a countably infinite number of subsystems while improving the computational complexity by restricting its exponential growth to the subsystem level.